 It is notable that the 70D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 350D does not offer wifi capability.
+In contrast, the 350D does not provide wifi capability.

 Both the 350D and the 70D have been discontinued, but can regularly be found used on eBay.
 The 350D was replaced by the Canon 400D, while the 70D was followed by the Canon 80D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 350D Manual (free pdf) or the online Canon 70D Manual.

 So what is the bottom line?
 Is the Canon 350D better than the Canon 70D or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.